 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s almost like we need a strong dose of something to knock out all of the misinformation.
-But despite all the myths and urban legends, about half of the U.S. population is fully vaccinated.
+But despite all the myths and urban legends, more than 60% of the U.S. population is fully vaccinated.

 Wonderful news, right?

-Well, not to some.
-Vaccinated people are up against a new set of myths — they’re literally magnetic or they’re going to shed vaccine components and alter the DNA of unvaccinated people.
+It should be but instead, we’ve heard myths about vaccinated people literally being magnetic or myths about them shedding vaccine components and altering the DNA of unvaccinated people.
 And despite the extra layer of protection, they still have to grapple with the same pandemic realities as everyone else.

 “Fully vaccinated” doesn’t mean “immune to COVID-19”